 The Old Ballarat Brewery in Victoria and the Sail and Anchor Pub Brewery in Western Australia were the first to challenge the dominance of the big brewers.
 The Sail and Anchor team then opened the Matilda Bay Brewing Company in 1985.
 Starting with its own pub in Freemantle, the company went on to produce the popular Redback wheat beer in 1987.
 It gained a national market.
 The boutique brewers were subsequently acquired by the Fosters Group.>>A Short History of Craft Beer More

-The first Good Food Guide, edited by Leo Schofield, went from The Abbey in Glebe to Zorba the Buddha in Darlinghurst, and included a vegetarian restaurant run by the Rajneeshis, or Orange People, where, so the Guide stated, “the staff are also very nice to children”.
+The first Sydney Morning Herald Good Food Guide, edited by Leo Schofield, David Dale and Jenna Price, began with The Abbey in Glebe and ended with Zorba the Buddha in Darlinghurst.
+It included a vegetarian restaurant run by the Rajneeshis, or Orange People, where, so the Guide stated, “the staff are also very nice to children”.
 The only two restaurants to earn three hats were Berowra Waters Inn and Peter Doyle’s Reflections.
+More

 The first Symposium of Australian Gastronomy was held in Adelaide, convened by Michael Symons, Gay Bilson and Graham Pont.
 It was attended by the premier Don Dunstan, food historian Barbara Santich and other food luminaries.
 Sub-titled The Upstart Cuisine, the symposium took an academic approach to the topic, but is generally agreed to have done “nothing but good for Australian food and cooking” (Stephen Downes: Advanced Australian Fare).